Run Like Hell: Roger Waters

 In Roger Waters' The Wall concert in Berlin in 1990, he made no speech and sang all the lines alone.
-He didn't play the bass guitar for this live version.
+He did not play the bass guitar for this live version.

-For Waters' worldwide 2010–2013 Wall tour, the song was transposed one whole step down, from D to C. This is commonly done in live performances when a singer has difficulty reaching the highest notes in the song's original key.
-During the intro of the song, Waters clapped to the beat and in some cases shouted, exhorting the audience to clap along and "have a good time, enjoy yourselves", which might be considered ironic, given the paranoid tone of the actual lyrics.
-Again, he did not play bass guitar, instead gesturing with a prop submachine gun at various points throughout the song.
+For Waters' The Wall Live conceert series (2010–2013), the song was transposed one whole step down, from D to C. This is commonly done in live performances when a singer has difficulty reaching the highest notes in the song's original key.
+During the intro, Waters clapped to the beat and in some cases shouted, exhorting the audience to clap along and "have a good time, enjoy yourselves".
+Again, he did not play bass guitar, instead gesturing with a prop submachine gun at various points, a performance he repeated during This Is Not a Drill (2022–2023).

 David Gilmour

-In addition to performing the song with Pink Floyd, Gilmour has also performed it himself on his 1984 solo tour in support of his About Face album.
+In addition to performing the song with Pink Floyd, Gilmour has performed it on his 1984 solo tour in support of his About Face album.
 In Waters' absence, Gilmour would trade lines with bass guitarist Mickey Feat.
-He also performed the song solo at the Colombian Volcano benefit concert in 1986, trading lines with house-band keyboardist John "Rabbit" Bundrick (who would later play on Waters' solo album, Amused to Death) and again during his 2015-2016 Rattle That Lock Tour, trading lines with Guy Pratt.
-Gilmour also performed the song in 2016 in Live At Pompeii.
+He also performed the song solo at the Colombian Volcano benefit concert in 1986, trading lines with house-band keyboardist John "Rabbit" Bundrick (who later played on Waters' solo album, Amused to Death) and again during his 2015–2016 Rattle That Lock Tour, trading lines with Guy Pratt as documented on the 2016 Live at Pompeii album and film, which was also released as the third single to promote the release.
+Gilmour didn't play the song on his next tour supporting his album Luck and Strange in 2024, stating; "I love Run Like Hell. [...]
+But all that ‘You’d better run, run, run'.
+I now find that all rather, I don’t know... a bit terrifying and violent."